adgianv/adgianv/README.md

 Data science master's student with a passion for Machine Learning and AI.

-Software engineering student at 42 School.
+Software development student at 42 School.

 Reach me: